eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/35-map-a-sequence-based-on-values.md

 🚨 Every time you use a buffer to store some data you need to add guards to the case when the buffer is empty to avoid getting undefined values.

-🚨Be aware the for the scenarios where the `done` status is not catch, sometimes this can happen because of the inner broadcasting could be not re-assigned.
+🚨 Be aware the for the scenarios where the `done` status is not catch, sometimes this can happen because of the inner broadcasting could be not re-assigned.

 ## References